Large-scale Pre-trained Models are Surprisingly Strong in Incremental Novel Class Discovery: Introduction

-Given, a learning agent in most real world applications will be exposed to long sequences of tasks, we propose slight modifications to the \cincd setting, where the model must discover novel classes in \textit{multiple} increments, by neither accessing the labelled data nor the past unlabelled data.
-We call this challenging yet pragmatic setting as \newsettingtitle (\newsetting) (see Fig.~\ref{fig:setting_comparison}d).
-We pit our proposed baselines against several state-of-the-art \cincd methods~\cite{liu2022residual,Roy2022ClassincrementalNC} and class-incremental learning methods~\cite{kirkpatrick2017overcoming,buzzega2020dark} adapted to the \newsetting setting.
+In this work we aim to create a simple yet strong baseline for \cincd that can continually learn to cluster unlabelled data arriving in sessions, without losing its ability to cluster previously seen data.
+To this end, we propose \ours (see Fig.~\ref{fig:setting_comparison}c) that uses the DINO pre-trained ViT backbone, as a \textit{frozen} feature extractor, with a learnable linear \textit{cosine normalized} classifier~\cite{Hou2019LearningAU} on top.
+Every time an unlabelled set arrives, we simply train the task-specific classifier in a self-supervised manner, while keeping the backbone frozen.
+For testing we concatenate all the task-specific classifiers, yielding \textit{task-agnostic} inference.
+The simplicity of our approach lies in the decoupled training on task-specific data, while preserving performance across tasks.
+We characterize our \ours as \textit{frustratingly simple} as it \textit{neither} requires labelled data, \textit{nor} any specialized losses for preventing forgetting.
+Additionally, we propose \ourspp that stores discovered the novel class prototypes from the previous tasks to further reduce forgetting.

+To verify the effectiveness of our proposed baselines, we compare with several state-of-the-art \cincd methods~\cite{liu2022residual,Roy2022ClassincrementalNC}, class-incremental learning methods (CIL)~\cite{kirkpatrick2017overcoming,li2017learning,buzzega2020dark} and unsupervised incremental learning (UIL)~\cite{Fini2021SelfSupervisedMA} methods adapted to the \cincd setting.
 In Fig.~\ref{fig:sota_radar} we plot the Overall Accuracy ($\mathcal{A}$) and Maximum Forgetting ($\mathcal{F}$) on CIFAR-100 for all the methods under consideration, where higher $\mathcal{A}$ and lower $\mathcal{F}$ is desired from an ideal method.
 Despite the simplicity, both the \ours and \ourspp surprisingly achieve the highest accuracy and least forgetting among all the competitors.
-Thus, our result sets a precedent to future \newsetting methods, while urging them to meticulously compare with baselines, that are as simple as having a frozen backbone and a linear classifier (see Sec.~\ref{sec:method} for training details).
+Thus, our result sets a precedent to future \cincd methods and urge them to meticulously compare with our baselines, that are as simple as having a frozen backbone and a linear classifier.